Buildooor Research Brief -- May 2026

 Claude Max$100 / $200 premium tiersChoose 5x or 20x Pro usage; at least 225 or 900 messages every 5 hours for short chats

-Usage details change over time; readings here reflect official plan descriptions and help-center documentation available in March 2026.
+Usage details change over time; readings here reflect official plan descriptions and help-center documentation available on May 11, 2026.

 OpenAI's current stack makes the structure particularly obvious.
-Free users get limited flagship access and separate tool caps.
-Go at $8 per month widens the funnel with more messages and uploads while still allowing ads.
-Plus and Business users get more control and reasoning access, while Pro gets effectively unlimited top-tier usage subject to abuse guardrails.
+Free users get limited GPT-5.5 access and separate tool caps, then fall back to a mini model.
+Go and Plus widen the funnel with more messages and uploads.
+Manual GPT-5.5 Thinking has its own weekly or five-hour limits, while automatic routing can still send complex Instant requests to Thinking after the manual limit is spent.
+Pro and Business get effectively unlimited GPT-5 access subject to abuse guardrails.
 Anthropic mirrors the same economic intent through different branding: Free has demand-shaped five-hour sessions, Pro expands that budget materially, and Max sells 5x or 20x Pro usage with explicit priority at high traffic times.

 Free usage is not anti-monetization.
 It is user acquisition.
 Limits are not random friction.
 They are segmentation.
 Credits are not a side feature.
 They are overflow monetization.

-Once you see the ladder clearly, the frequent complaints about "high quality sometimes, lower quality later" become easier to interpret.
-The platforms are intentionally blending aspiration, habituation, and metering.
-They want broad adoption, observable demand signals, and a clear path for heavy users to move into higher-value monetization buckets.
+With the ladder visible, the frequent complaints about "high quality sometimes, lower quality later" become easier to interpret.
+The platforms intentionally blend aspiration, habituation, and metering: broad adoption, observable demand signals, and a clear path for heavy users to move into higher-value monetization buckets.

 5. Retirement Clocks Turn Product Updates Into Mini-Capitulations